prokawsar/react-native-daily-activity/README.md

 Github style daily activity charts for React Native

-N.B: Currently works only for current months data.

 Renders the native daily charts component on iOS and Android.
 Example:

 ```jsx